Use these free printables to easily teach your teens to take care of their laundry.

 While there are many steps to doing the laundry, those steps will become second nature in no time.
 Give your children the tools they need to learn to do this job well and instill confidence in their ability to be on their own.
 It’s the little things in life that matter.
 Knowing how to take care of their laundry is one important step in a teen being ready to live on their own!

 Want to print your own copies of the basic laundry steps, stain cheat sheet, and laundry tag cheat sheet?
-Enter your e-mail below to download them automatically!
+Enter your info below to subscribe to our weekly newsletter and access our free printable library.

 Read more on this topic with these posts!